patricia-gallardo/cpp-doom/README.Strife.md

 be as bug-compatible with the original game as possible.
-Also be aware that some glitches are impossible to compatibly recreate, and wherever this is the case, Chocolate Strife has erred on the side of not crashing the program, for example by initializing pointers to NULL rather than using them without setting a value first.
+Also be aware that some glitches are impossible to compatibly recreate, and wherever this is the case, Chocolate Strife has erred on the side of not crashing the program, for example by initializing pointers to nullptr rather than using them without setting a value first.